Skip to content

 • Built-in MCP requests reference configured servers by server_label only.

-• Remote MCP via request server_url does not require server registration in VR_MCP_CONFIG_PATH.
+• Remote MCP via request server_url does not require server registration in the Built-in MCP config file.

 • Remote MCP transport selection is delegated to FastMCP from request server_url and headers.